 Monitoring Station Responsibilities

 Monitoring Stations are required to sign a Service Agreement with the Hamilton Police Services Board which will detail the procedures to be followed by the stations when placing a call for service.
-Calls for service made by the monitoring stations must be verified in accordance with one of the methods outlined in the Service Agreement.You may click to obtain here to a list of monitoring companies that have a contract with HPS.
+Calls for service made by the monitoring stations must be verified in accordance with one of the methods outlined in the Service Agreement.You may click here to obtain

 Alarm verification is a strategy that the HPS will use to help prevent false alarms from being dispatched.
 The program requires that all alarm calls be verified prior to a request for police response.
 A verified alarm call will be dispatched to the first available police unit.
 A non-verified alarm call will be processed at a lower level, which could result in a significant delay before a dispatch is made.